-are the conditions directed at the right person?
+3. are the conditions directed at the right person?

-- do the conditions clearly impose obligations on the health professional? - are any conditions mistakenly directed at someone else?
+- do the conditions clearly impose obligations on the registrant? - are any conditions mistakenly directed at someone else?

-It is for the health professional to comply with the conditions which have been imposed and care must be taken in drafting orders not to inadvertently impose a condition on a third party, such as an employer or GP.
+It is for the registrant to comply with the conditions which have been imposed and, in drafting orders, care must be taken not to inadvertently impose a condition on a third party, such as an employer or GP.
 There is a significant difference between "you must submit to the Committee evidence from the doctor treating you that..." and "your GP must submit to the Committee evidence that..."